codedex-io/projects/.github/CONTRIBUTING.md

 - All the content you create is your own work, and not plagiarized from other sources.
 - All code created is adequately commented or explained.
 - Your project tutorial should correctly render in `mdx`.
+- Each project should have a full complete project solution code in a code block towards the bottom of the project.
+The name of the file should be in a comment on line 1.
+If there are multiple files, there should be multiple code blocks.

 ## Metadata